All Episodes

 And it doesn't matter who it is.

-Uh I I ran uh for the People's Party of Canada in Westbound NDG and in my riding in Canada.
+I ran for the People's Party of Canada in westbound NDG in my riding in Canada.

-I I swear to you, if if they didn't see that it was a dog, they would have voted Winston for Prime Minister, uh you know, Winston for the Liberal Party.
+I swear to you, if they didn't see that it was a dog, they would have voted Winston for prime minister, you know, Winston for the Liberal Party because it's just they don't care, not in a negative way, but also branding.

-They're gonna see they're gonna see a uh a charismatic, slick, well-dressed, you know, healthy looking Gavin Newsom, and it's all branding.
+They're going to see a charismatic, slick, well-dressed, you know, healthy-looking Gavin Newsom, and it's all branding.

-If they turned Kamala Harris into the, you know, a 50-50 candidate, uh, Gavin Newsome's been around longer for good and for bad.
+If they turned Kamala Harris into the 50-50 candidate, Gavin Newsom's been around longer for good and for bad.

-But yeah, no, it it's branding, it's conditioning, and people will vote for blue no matter who.
+But yeah, no, it's branding, it's conditioning, and people will vote for blue no matter who.

 It's the old expression.

-Well, I mean, I'm I because I've been kind of pushing back on the idea that uh a lot of people in the GOP circles are discussing this with Zoran, for example, in New York.
+Well, I mean, because I've been kind of pushing back on the idea that a lot of people in the GOP circles are discussing this with Zoron, for example, in New York.

-But I'm sitting here thinking, I'm like, I think Zoran, if anything, he just he just pushes the overton window within the Democrat Party further to the left and just gives permission for these more moderate people to adopt more radical policies because someone like Zoran can sort of redeem his image quite quickly, especially because I mean he does have a degree of charisma to him.
+But I'm sitting here thinking, I'm like, I think Zoron, if anything, he just pushes the Overton window within the Democrat Party further to the left and just gives permission for these more moderate people to adopt more radical policies because someone like Zoron can sort of redeem his image quite quickly, especially because, I mean, he does have a degree of charisma to him.

-I mean, do you think there's any credence to this theory of like, well, maybe you should just let him win to Well so to see if it gets bad enough?
+I mean, do you think there's any credence to this theory of like, well, maybe you should just let him win to see if it gets bad enough?

 viva frei